kellybs1/FarCry5SaveManager/README.md

 Written in C# using Visual Studio 2015.

+### Requirements

+At least .Net Runtime 4.5, and possibly 4.6.1.
+Windows 7 x64 or above.

 ### Use

 Make your own backup of "C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\savegames" or your equivalent uPlay savegames location before running.